- Scientific Name: Astronotus ocellatus

 - Colours: Black and grey with orange marking and a spot on the tail

 Oscar fishes belong to the family of Cichlidae and they were first originated in the regions of Brazil, Columbia, and Peru.

 In the wild, they usually live in the sluggish backwaters of rivers under tree roots.
 They prey on insects, small fishes and other small organisms living in the river.
 The eyespot on the tail is a defense against piranha attack, the fish sticking its tail towards danger.
 Oscar fish can grow up to 35 cm on average.

 Keeping in Aquarium

 In aquarium young Oscar Fishes are very aggressive and bully, and try to eat other smaller fish.
-So Oscar fishes should not kept along with other fishes.
+So Oscar fishes should not be kept along with other fishes.
 As they are greatly prone to attack and eat tiny and weaker fishes.
-They should be kept separately in a large tank decorated with bagwood, rocks and artificial plants.
+They should be kept separately in a large tank decorated with bogwood, rocks, and artificial plants.
 If they grow up with other Oscar fishes and form a pair, the pair can be kept together in a separate tank to procreate.
 They can be mixed with tough fishes or kept with big non-cichlids.